Greetings from the President

 ability to overcome challenges.

-After joining Sanwa Bank (now MUFG Bank) as a new graduate, I had the opportunity to meet the late founder of
+After joining Sanwa Bank (now MUFG Bank) as a new graduate, I had the opportunity to meet the late founder of Infomart,

-his innovative business model.
-After joining the Company, while promoting the development of HR systems and
+model.
+After joining the Company, while promoting the development of HR systems and the improvement of corporate

-the improvement of corporate sales, I took on the role of executive in charge and was involved in the launch
+sales, I took on the role of executive in charge and was involved in the launch and expansion of the ASP billing

-and expansion of the ASP billing system (now, "BtoB Platform Billing").
-Since then, I have been dedicated to
+system (now, "BtoB Platform Billing").
+Since then, I have been dedicated to Japan's digital transformation (DX).

 Infomart's business is inherently aligned with sustainability